 Peruvian Divination Mirror

 Take the first step easy.
 There could be ice.
-To your left is a large cat—I think you know—but don't worry, he's not looking at us.
+To your left is a lion—I think you know—but don't worry, he's not looking at us.
 He's looking northwest, where his prey comes from.
 We can slip by, I think, undetected.
 But slow down.
 We're about to cross the threshold, and the door is heavy.
 That whoosh behind us, it’s swinging back into place.
 Now we’re inside a dark antechamber.
 I see a golden light ahead.
 Walk forward with me.
 Everything's bathed in this warm golden light.
 It's so gray and blue tonight, but here it's this gilded light or I should say the light gilds everything: glistening banisters, stone walls, the floor, everything covered in gold light, but I say gold, because it's actually dim, warm, like a dull gold or hammered brass set down over every surface.
 More steps.
 Going in every direction like an Escher, up, down, left, right, but we're not going up that way.
 Keep walking forward, another heavy door, that’s right, step through, and now an even more golden room.
 There's a man tilting his head at you.
 His eyes are closed, but he's smiling faintly.
 He’s missing an arm.
 I don't think he recognizes you.
 We can slip by, if we go right, quick.
 Now a narrow hall.

 Is this where I think it is?